mitre/strategy-mining/README.md

         ```java
         double value = (Double)metrics.get(1);
         ```
-6. Modify the args parameter in the runEMD task in `emd/build.gradle` to point to the location of the parameters file created in step 4.
+6. Modify the systemProp.params variable in `emd/gradle.properties` to point to the location of the parameters file created in step 4.
 The location of the .params file is relative to the top level directory of strategy-mining from the emd directory (e.g. `../input/apefight/testParams.params`).
 7. An example file is included for running on an HPC with a SLURM scheduler in `input/apefight/apeFight.sh`.

-### Directory structure
+#### Directory structure

 The directory structure is shown below.
-New models using this framework should place their files in an `input/<project>` directory as shown for the Ape Fight example.
+New models using this framework should place their files in `input/<project>` as shown for the Ape Fight example.
 ```
 emd/src/main/java/org/mitre/emd/
 ├── EvolutionaryModelDiscovery.java